cazcade/weave-multicast-test/README.md

     docker attach $(weave run 10.0.2.105/8 -t -i cazcade/weave-multicast-test)

-Anything typed into one host should appear on the other.
+Anything typed into the second host should appear on the first.